yatish27/yatishmehta.com/_posts/2013-03-17-conditional-dynamic-routes-in-rails.md

          world.
 But many a times we require to map the same pattern of the url to different actions of different controller.
 ---

-Rails routes is used to map the 'url' with proper controller action.
+Rails routes is used to map the 'url' with corresponding controller action.
 It is similar to `.htaccess` in the PHP world.
 There are scenarios when the same url-pattern needs to be mapped to different actions.

 Consider the following the example